 Historical vehicles, such as the Joplin Porsche, present a greater challenge due to size and the impracticality of boxing or crating them.
 In these cases, we have to rely on highly specialized car transporters that deal mostly with very valuable vehicles.

 To ensure that the Joplin car was handled properly, a collections staff from the Rock Hall flew to Raleigh to be there when the Porsche was delivered to the museum.
 The car remained in the truck until our staff was present to witness the unloading.
 With a camera in hand, our staff watched every detail of the move.
 We had the full authority to halt everything and ship the car back to Cleveland if we witnessed anything inappropriate, dangerous or out of the ordinary.
 Thankfully, it never came to that – far from it, actually, as the highly trained staff in Raleigh knew exactly how to handle such precious cargo.

 Once the car was installed at its designated spot, the registration staff at the art museum went through the condition report prepared by the Rock Hall staff and confirmed the condition of the car.
 Once both parties have signed the condition report and delivery receipt, the care of the vehicle officially transferred to North Carolina Museum of Art, and our staff could finally relax and enjoy the rest of the day.

-The Janis Joplin Porsche will be on view as part of the North Carolina Museum of Art's Porsche By Design: Seducing Speed from October 12, 2013 to January 20, 2014, after which it will return to the Rock and Roll Hall of Fame and Museum in Cleveland, Ohio.
+The Janis Joplin Porsche will be on view as part of the North Carolina Museum of Art's Porsche By Design: Seducing Speed from October 12, 2013 to January 20, 2014.
+The Porsche is no longer on exhibit at the Rock and Roll Hall of Fame in Cleveland, Ohio.